-Mount the battery holder securely in a

-dry, well-ventilated, vibration-free location in the boat.
+Mount the battery holder securely in a dry, well-ventilated, vibration-free location in the boat.
 Install a fully charged battery in the holder.

-Reversal of the battery cables will damage the electrical parts.
+Do not reverse the battery cables.
+Otherwise, the electrical parts could be damaged.

 - Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery. - Connect the red battery cable to the POSITIVE (+) terminal first.
 Then connect the black battery cable to the NEG-ATIVE (-) terminal.